A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity

+We now want to further approach the perfect critical coupling condition.
+To do so, we have added a pair of dielectric layers and modified the dimensions of the dielectric grating as follows: the period is 920 nm, the width and the thickness of the rods are 374 nm and 359 nm respectively and the refractive index of the grating is kept at 1.8.

+As shown in figure (\ref{fig:GH_Giant_BSW}) a GH shift as high as 6 m is achieved and a GH sensitivity of $S_{GH}=3.9\cdot10^{13}~\mu m/RIU$, which is 300 000 times higher than the sensitivities reported in the literature \cite{Yan2024,Youssef2022,Zhang2021}.
+From figure \ref{fig:GH_Giant_BSW} a), we extract the physical parameters of the resonance: $\lambda_{res}=1399.52~nm$, the quality factor $Q=19992$ and the minimum of reflectivity at resonance $R_{min}=r_{min}^2=2.3\cdot10^{-6}$ (Such a low value is experimentally reachable, as shown in our previous work \cite{Berguiga2025}).
+We then inject these values to calculate analytically the GH shift $D_{GH}$ and GH sensitivity $S_{GH}$.
+Here again, numerically simulated and analytically calculated values are perfectly matching throughout the range of angles. \\

-Theses numerical simulations on SPR and BSW metasurface confirm that the CMT is sufficient and well suited to describe the GH shift and the GH sensitivity.
-It shows that GH sensitivity giant GH shift beyond the current limit can be achieved by approaching the critical coupling and its phase singularity.
-Moreover, since it is easier to get high quality factor with dielectric metasurface, theses simulation show clearly it is easier to reach Giant GH shift and very sensitive GH sensor with BSW metasurfaces.
-Indeed the ratio $\frac{Q}{r_{min}}$ is higher for BSW metasurface without needing to approach the critical coupling as near than SPR ($R_{min}$ is $2\cdot10^{-6}$ for BSW instead of $2\cdot10^{-9}$).
+These numerical simulations on SPR and BSW metasurfaces confirm that the CMT is sufficient and well suited to describe the GH shift and the GH sensitivity.
+It shows that giant GH shift beyond the current limits can be achieved by approaching the critical coupling and its phase singularity.
+Moreover, since higher quality factors are accessible with dielectric metasurfaces, these simulations clearly show the superiority of BSW metasurfaces over the SPR sensors to reach giant GH shifts and very sensitive GH sensors.
+Indeed, the ratio $Q/r_{min}$ is higher for BSW metasurface even without reaching the critical coupling as close as the one needed for SPR ($R_{min}$ is $2\cdot10^{-6}$ for BSW instead of $2\cdot10^{-9}$).